opensource-3d-p/rperf/README.md

 _rperf_ uses [_cargo_](https://doc.rust-lang.org/cargo/).
 The typical process will simply be `cargo build --release`.

-The resulting binary, at `target/release/rperf`, will still be reasonably large, but it can be stripped to a much more portable size and further compressed.
+The resulting binary, at `target/release/rperf`, will be reasonably large, but it can be stripped to a much more portable size and further compressed.